vipulbhj/vipulbhj/blogs/LearningsWhileBuildingNRAF/TheCuriousCaseOfResDotRender/README.md

 end
 ```

-If you like yourself some `ExpressJS(Node)`, you may finally know it in the form we are addressing it, the infamous `res.render`.
+If you like yourself some `ExpressJS(Node)`, you may know it in the form we are addressing it, the infamous `res.render`.

 ```javascript
 app.get("/", function (req, res) {